OnePageCRM/OnePageCRM.github.io/_posts/2018-09-27-a-brief-history-of-time-zones.md

     src="/assets/images/timezones/world-map-timezones.png">
 </div>

 Coordinated Universal Time (or `UTC` for short - guess that's what happens when English and French speakers have to work together to find a suitable abbreviation) is the absolute uniform standard time, by which all other times are measured.
 These other times (or zones) are measured by how much they are offset from `UTC` (also often referred to `GMT` - Greenwich Mean Time).
-For example New York city uses the Eastern Time time zone which can also be written as `GMT-5` or `UTC-5`, which means it's exactly 5 hours behind `GMT` or `UTC`.
+For example New York city uses the EST (Eastern Standard Time) time zone which can also be written as `GMT-5` or `UTC-5`, which means it's exactly 5 hours behind `GMT` or `UTC`.

 <br>

 `// a sensible solution exists`

 So let's start making some sense of all of this.
 We have specific points in time to be stored.
 We have many people viewing and editing these date-times, who live in different zones, but should see the same time for them (relative to “true time”).
-The most obvious and sane solution is store all these times in a uniform standard format, and let each client (who should know their own zone) do the necessary conversion and/or adjustments when displaying or parsing times themselves.
+The most obvious and sane solution is store all these times in a uniform standard format, and let each client (who should know their own zone) do the necessary conversion and/or adjustments when displaying or parsing date-times themselves.
 Piece of cake right?

 <br>